-So, is there a measure of light pollution?
+So, is there a measure of the light pollution?
 Yes, but not a single one.
 There are several important measures of pollution, concerning the emissions from the lamps.

-First, the amount of light going from the luminaires above horizon, esp. almost horizontally (the quantity given by my programme is a fair approximation, even if understating the damage by near horizontal light), completely evitable by suitable geometry of the luminaire, confining all the light to the bottom half-space.
-It needs not be measured, as such a property is visible on the luminaire at the first glance.
+First, the amount of light going from the luminaires above horizon, esp. almost horizontally (the quantity given by my programme is a fair approximation, even if understating the damage by near horizontal light), completely evitable by a suitable geometry of the luminaire, confining all the light to the bottom half-space.
+It needs not be measured in such a case, as the FS-property is visible on the luminaire at the first glance.